-With help from an experienced lawyer, victims can determine exactly when, how, and where they were exposed to asbestos.
-The lawyers can then file a mesothelioma lawsuit against the manufacturers of asbestos-containing products responsible.
+An experienced lawyer can help victims pinpoint when, how, and where they were exposed to asbestos.
+The lawyer can then file a mesothelioma lawsuit against all potentially liable asbestos product manufacturers.

-In contrast, individual mesothelioma lawsuits award an average of $1 Million through a settlement and $2.4 Million through a trial, according to recent industry reports.
+In contrast, individual personal injury lawsuits award an average of $1-1.4 million through mesothelioma settlements and between $5 million and $11.4 million through a trial verdict, according to recent industry reports.

 Asbestos Trust Funds

-When a manufacturer files for bankruptcy, all legal action against them stops, and they can no longer be sued.
-Manufacturers of asbestos-containing products that went bankrupt were also forced to establish asbestos trust funds if they wanted to stay in business.
+When a manufacturer files for bankruptcy, all legal action against them stops.
+Manufacturers of asbestos-containing products that went bankrupt to avoid mesothelioma lawsuits were forced to establish asbestos trust funds to compensate asbestos victims.

-An estimated $30 Billion has been set aside in asbestos trust funds for victims of asbestos exposure.
+An estimated $30 billion is currently available in asbestos trust funds for present and future victims of asbestos exposure.

-Asbestos trust funds have established values for different types of asbestos-related diseases, and mesothelioma awards the most money in almost every case.
-Mesothelioma victims can access a portion of this money if they used asbestos-containing products made by manufacturers that established trusts.
+Asbestos trust funds have set values for different types of asbestos-related diseases.
+A mesothelioma diagnosis awards the most money in almost every case.
+Mesothelioma victims can access a portion of this money if they handled asbestos-containing products made by manufacturers that established these trusts.

 Experienced mesothelioma lawyers can help victims determine which asbestos trust funds they may qualify for and take the legal steps needed to secure this compensation.

-The U.S. Department of Veterans Affairs (VA) also awards financial compensation to veterans with mesothelioma.
+The U.S. Department of Veterans Affairs (VA) also awards compensation to veterans with mesothelioma.

-Veterans can apply for VA benefits to receive financial compensation, access medical care, and ensure their loved ones will also be taken care of.
+Veterans can apply for VA benefits to access medical care and ensure financial security for their loved ones.

 VA benefits can cover: